Centers of Gravity Calculator

 Center of Gravity analysis - goal value

 Goal value to be minimized is the sum of weighted distances.
 In a basic approach distances are weighted by quantities only.
-Centers-of-Gravity Calculator uses two weights.
+Centers of Gravity Calculator uses two weights.
 Distances are weighted by transport quantity (1st weight) × transport rate (2nd weight).
 The transport rate converts distances and quantities into costs.
 Primary reason for adding transport rate as a second weight is to make suppliers (larger shipments, FTL-like transport) pull Center of Gravity locations relatively less than customers (smaller shipments, LTL-like transport) do, rather than to come up with highly accurate transport costs.

 The percentual change in goal value of future scenario compared to baseline can be applied to your actual baseline costs (derived from your financial reports) to estimate the transport costs effect of the future scenario.
 Because transport costs partly consist of (un)loading costs that will not change, you may add some factor to dampen the costs effect.